-In this section, we show that the self-stabilizing leader election algorithm is correct for any number of nodes $(N \ge 2)$ , under the weak fairness condition.
-Our proof follows the scheme in [5].
-We call a configuration of the protocol safe, if there are at least one node that has become leader.
+In this section, we show that the self-stabilizing leader election algorithm is correct for any number of nodes $(N \ge 2)$, under the weak fairness condition.
+Our proof follows the scheme in Ref.
+[10].
+We call a configuration of the protocol safe, if there is at least one node that has become leader.

-Lemma 4.1.
-Let E be an execution of the algorithm starting from an arbitrary configuration.
+Lemma 4.1 Let E be an execution of the algorithm starting from an arbitrary configuration.
 Then E contains a safe configuration.

-Theorem 4.2.
-Given an eventually correct leader detector.
+Theorem 4.1 Given an eventually correct leader detector.
 Let E be a weak fair execution of the algorithm starting from an arbitrary configuration.
 Then eventually one unique leader will be elected.

-The proof of Lemma 4.1 is the same as in [5].
-In the following, we give the proof of Theorem 4.2, which is also similar to the one in [5].
+The proof of Lemma 4.1 is the same as in Ref.
+[10].
+In the following, we give the proof of Theorem 4.1, which is also similar to the one in Ref.
+[10].

-Proof.
-By Lemma 4.1, the algorithm can reach a safe configuration.
-By the rules of the algorithm, the number of leaders decreases by one only when two leaders interact via rule 1.
+Proof By Lemma 4.1, the algorithm can reach a safe configuration.
+By the rules of the algorithm, the number of leaders decreases by one only when two leaders interact via Rule 1.
 So there is always at least one leader in subsequent configurations.
 By the eventually correct leader detector, eventually all nodes will receive T, after which no more new leaders can be generated.
 Now we prove that the number of leaders eventually decreases using the weak fairness.
-We only consider the case when there are more than one leader in the configuration.
+We only consider the case when there is more than one leader in the configuration.
 Assume node i and node j are leaders.
-Since the graph is complete, the interaction between i and j is enabled via rule 1.
+Since the graph is complete, the interaction between i and j is enabled via Rule 1.
 By subsequent steps in E,

 - either they cannot change the state of either i or j, then the interaction between i and j keeps enabled.
-By weak fairness, finally the interaction will take place, and the number of leaders decreases; - or they can change the state of either i or j, then this must be done via rule 1, since that is the only way to change the state of one node once the leader detector is correct.
+By weak fairness, finally the interaction will take place, and the number of leaders decreases; - or they can change the state of either i or j, then this must be done via Rule 1, since that is the only way to change the state of one node once the leader detector is correct.
 The interaction between i and j is disabled, and the number of leaders is decreased by one.

-5 Token Circulation in Directed Rings
+5 Token circulation in directed rings

-The token circulation protocol in directed rings is proposed in [1].
+The token circulation protocol in directed rings is proposed in Ref.
+[11].
 The desired behavior of this protocol can be described as follows:

-- There is only one node who holds the token. - A node does not obtain again until every other node has obtained a token once. - Each node can have the token infinitely often.
+- there is only one node who holds the token. - a node does not obtain again until every other node has obtained a token once. - each node can have the token infinitely often.

 The protocol is simple since we do not consider the case that some nodes are not willing to release the token.
 It is assumed that every node passes the token to next one right after it has got it.
 Furthermore, the protocol also requires the existence of a common leader.
-The state of each node is represented by a pair in $\{-,+\} \times \{0,1\}$ . + means that the node is holding a token, and - means the opposite.
+Informally, there is a static node with the leader mark L, and all other nodes have the non-leader mark N in every configuration.
+The state of each node is represented by a pair in $\{-, +\} \times \{0, 1\}$. + means that the node is holding a token and - means the opposite.
 The second part of a state of a node is called the label.
-The algorithm is given by the rewriting rules in Figure 3.
+The algorithm is given by the rules in Fig. 3.

-The \ here still denotes an always-matched symbol.
-On the left hand side, the symbol b matches either 0 or 1 and $\overline{b}$ is its complement.
-It should be noticed that different occurrences of b in a same rule refer to the same value.
-The input for each node informs them who is leader, which is unique in the network. $\begin{array}{l} Rule \ 1. \ (( \ b, N), ( \ b, L)) \to ((-b), (+ \ \bar{b})) \\ Rule \ 2. \ (( \ b, ), ( \ \bar{b}, N)) \to ((- \ b), (+ \ b)) \end{array}$
+Rule 1. $((b, N), (b, L)) \rightarrow (-b), (+\bar{b}))$ Rule 2. $((b, ), (\bar{b}, N)) \rightarrow (-b), (+b))$

-Figure 3.
-Algorithm for token circulation in directed rings.
+Fig. 3 Algorithm for token circulation in directed rings